verifa/website/src/posts/automatically-package-tools-gitlab-container-registry.md

     - butler -V
 ```

-Let’s initialize a repo locally, commit the file, and push it to a new GitLab repo.
+Let’s initialise a repo locally, commit the file, and push it to a new GitLab repo.

 ```bash
 git init